Seersco satisfies Cookie Consent standards for the following integration platforms seamlessly among others:

 Our comprehensive solutions and friendly experts enable a smooth implementation of the GDPR cookies among other policy that protects both website owners and their visitors.
 We successfully alleviate the risks of noncompliance with privacy standards.
 Products by Seers meet GDPR, CCPA, ePrivacy, Cyber Security Requirements, and Information Security Laws.

-Cookies are small files that are temporarily stored inside a user’s computer.
+Cookies are small files that are temporarily stored on a user’s computer.
 They are designed to store data that is connected to a particular user or a website, along with enabling certain functions on the website.
-For more information check our article on the subject matter.
+For more information check our article on this subject What are cookies?

 There are different types of cookies, with different purposes.
 Some are purely for the running of the website, and without them, the website would not function.
 Then there are analytics and marketing cookies, which are a bit more invasive and are designed to track user behaviour and collect data.